All Episodes

 Because if I can't float to a bag of Cheetos, I don't want to do it.

-One way to travel would be to, you know, modulate gravity, and this guy obviously travels a different way.
+Well, that probably leads to the question, one way to travel would be to modulate gravity, and this guy obviously travels a different way.

-He waited all that time, all that time, to say that!
+He waited all that time, all that time to say that.

-Adam, on Skype, you're on the air.
+Adam, on Skype, you're on the air with us.

 Hey, you're sounding better than ever on this digital network here.